Spray Mix Calculators Ratio to Ounces Calculator

 Enter your final spray volume and ratio.
 The calculator returns the exact concentrate amount in fl oz (plus mL, tbsp, and tsp) and the water amount to fill the tank.

-For small concentrate amounts, a measuring syringe is often more accurate than a kitchen spoon.
+For small amounts (under 4 oz), a measuring syringe is more accurate than a kitchen spoon.
+For larger volumes, use a graduated cylinder.

-These are quick reference examples for a 1 gallon sprayer.
-For any other tank size (2 gal, 3 gal, 5 gal, 24 oz, 5 L), use the calculator above for exact values.
+Quick reference for a 1 gallon sprayer.
+For any other tank size, use the calculator above.

 FAQ